korandoru/setup-zig/README.md

 The action will first check the local cache for a semver match.
 If unable to find a specific version in the cache, the action will attempt to download a version of Zig.

-For information regarding locally cached versions of Zig on GitHub hosted runners, check out [GitHub Actions Runner Images](https://github.com/actions/runner-images).
+For information regarding locally cached versions of Zig on GitHub-hosted runners, check out [GitHub Actions Runner Images](https://github.com/actions/runner-images).

 ## Matrix Testing